programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

-Here are the top-10 most similar words for an array of other terms, demonstrating the extent to which they allow us to identify ‘relatedness’ across a range of disciplines based on the context in which terms are used.
+And in Table 5 are the top-10 most similar words for an array of other terms, demonstrating the extent to which they allow us to identify ‘relatedness’ across a range of disciplines based on the context in which terms are used.
 The first three terms in Table 5 stress that this is not about the computer developing some underlying understanding of ‘salmon are like rainbow trout’ and ‘Einstein developed the theory of relativity’ but a context-based substitutability based on the window size and weighting that we specified when developing the word embeddings.

 **Table 5.
 Selected Terms and their Top-10 Most Similar**